joegasewicz/react-bare-forms/README.md

 class component then you must pass your local context or `this` keyword to the `context` prop.

-An example usingRBF* Form component in a functional component
+An example using *RBF* Form component in a functional component

 ```typescript jsx
 // Minimal setup for a RBF's Form component